FatehAK/edufluence/README.md

 ## Edufluence
-WebRTC is a highly disruptive technology that aims to enable web browsers to perform Real-Time Communications through the use of simple JavaScript APIs.
-The main highlights of WebRTC are that it offers a serverless and plugin-free communication mechanism.
+Edufluence is a learning app that connects students and experts around the world.
+This is possible using the real time browser technology -> **WebRTC**

-Edufluence makes use of this WebRTC technology to create an expert network primarily focused on helping students in asking queries through an effective real-time communication approach.
+Visit the site in action at - https://edufluence.herokuapp.com

-Visit the site in action at - https://rtclearning.herokuapp.com
+WebRTC is a cutting edge serverless technology allows browsers(or peers) to talk to each other and transmit data directly without the need for a centralized server, ensuring maximum security.

 ### Features
-* Live Video streaming
+* Real time audio/video streaming.
-* Messaging
+* Direct messaging among the users.
-* Screen Sharing
+* File transfer in a peer to peer manner.
-* Video controls
+* Screen sharing for a great learning experience.